Sign In and Out

 Sign in with Username and Password

-To sign in to Tableau Server or Tableau Cloud with a username and password, you’ll need the following values:
+To sign in to Tableau Server with a username and password, you’ll need the following values:

 Name Description